Water source heat pumps

 You will need a large lake or river near by.
 Installation can be costly as you may well need to drain the lake or involve divers.

 The savings can be considerable – Castle Howard, a baroque stately home in Yorkshire installed a water source heat pump at a cost of £185,000 (but with grants and interest free loans totalling £120,000).
 The expected annual heating bill when using oil was £80,000, however after a year using the heat pumps the electricity bill was only £14,000.
-It is very likely that the savings in your home will be more modest, assuming your home is more modest; in the same region of the savings from of a Ground Source Heat Pumps.
+It is very likely that the savings in your home will be more modest, assuming your home is more modest; in the same region of the savings from of a Ground Source Heat Pumps and pool cleaning service.